What is duodenal biliary drainage?

 The risks to the patient of duodenal biliary drainage are almost nonexistent.
 There have been no reports of reactions to the synthetic hormone.
 Nevertheless, the presence of the tube in the throat is uncomfortable for the 30-60 minutes that are necessary to complete the test.

 When is duodenal biliary drainage useful?

-Duodenal biliary drainage is useful in diagnosing problems related to gallstones when other tests such as ultrasonography have not demonstrated gallstones but suspicion is high that gallstones are the cause of the patient's problem.
+Once again, it's been decades since duodenal biliary drainage was the medical standard.
+Still, it can useful in diagnosing problems related to gallstones when other tests such as ultrasonography have not demonstrated gallstones, but suspicion is high that gallstones are the cause of the patient's problem.
 Cholesterol or pigment particles without gallstones may be present in individuals who have no medical problems or problems that are not due to gallstones.
 It is unclear whether these individuals ultimately are more likely to develop gallstones.
 Because such individuals exist, it also is important not to assume that particles mean that gallstones are the cause of a medical problem.
 The medical problem and its symptoms should be typical of the types of problems caused by gallstones.